umn-msi-lmnp/cephtools/doc/vignette_panfs2ceph.md

 # newgrp GROUPNAME
 MYGROUP=$(id -ng)

-# Load cephtools
+# Load cephtools or make sure it's in your PATH
 module load cephtools
+which cephtools
 ```

 ## Create a bucket

 You need to create a ceph bucket before transferring data with `cephtools`.
 After the bucket is created, a bucket policy can be applied to the bucket (i.e. `cephtools bucketpolicy`), controlling access to the bucket for only certain MSI users.
 If you don't want to share the data with anyone, no bucket policy is needed.

 What should I name my bucket?
 The [Ceph bucket naming rules](https://docs.ceph.com/en/latest/radosgw/s3/bucketops/) can be found here.
-If you are archiving up projects for a particular group, I suggest a format like this: `GROUP-USER-tier1-archive`.
+If you are archiving projects for a particular group, I suggest a format like this: `GROUP-USER-tier1-archive`.

 ```
 MYGROUP=$(id -ng)